Contrasting Brooks Automation (AZTA) & Its Peers

 Profitability

-This table compares Brooks Automation and its peers’ net margins, return on equity and return on assets.
+This table compares Brooks Automation and its rivals’ net margins, return on equity and return on assets.

 |Net Margins